Article 1. Name.

 4. Committee Chairs

-1. All committee chairs, whether elected or appointed, must be at least 18 years of age and members of the Association.
+1. All Committee Chairs, whether elected or appointed, must be at least 18 years of age and members of the Association.
 Chairs shall be elected or appointed for specific terms which are determined prior to the voting for the position.

 2. Date, time and location for the election of sport committees shall be set separately from the general election, and shall be advertised to all member organizations in the Association active in the discipline.
 The election may take place at the posted time on the same date and at the same location, immediately following the general election.
+If so desired, voting for Committee Chairs may be held prior to voting for national delegates.

 Article 7.
 Procedure at Meetings.